Convert PPTX to HTML Using GroupDocs.Parser for Java

 - For very large

-.pptxfiles, process slides in batches to keep the JVM heap usage low. - Monitor CPU and memory with profiling tools when scaling to hundreds of presentations.
+.pptxfiles, process slides in batches to keep the JVM heap usage low. - Monitor CPU and memory with profiling tools when scaling to hundreds of presentations; GroupDocs.Parser can handle files up to 2 GB without full in‑memory loading.

 Conclusion

-You now have a complete, production‑ready method to extract Powerpoint to HTML using GroupDocs.Parser for Java.
+You now have a complete, production‑ready method to convert pptx to html using GroupDocs.Parser for Java.
 This technique streamlines web publishing, simplifies content migration, and opens the door to automated analysis of presentation data.

 Next Steps